Looking to explore a classic German city without being in Germany? Look no further than these best things to do in New Ulm, Minnesota.

 Climbing up the stairwell to the statue for a panoramic view of the River Valley is one of the most enjoyable things to do at this historical landmark.
 There is also an Interpretive Center at the monument that contains interesting exhibits and artifacts.

-The Hermann Monument is located at Hermann Heights Park, where you may enjoy the park’s grounds for picnics, strolling, while the kids make use of the park’s playground.
+The Hermann Monument is located at Hermann Heights Park, where you may enjoy the park’s grounds for picnics, and strolling, while the kids make use of the park’s playground.

 See Related: Top Things to Do in Two Harbors, Minnesota